 Cindy Goller said a second automated tire air pump station should be built because visitors are always waiting in line to use the one there.

 Steve Thompson, general manager for New London Utilities, offered to contribute funding from the utilities if Kwik Trip would decide to put in an electric vehicle charging station one day.
 There are no plans for one now, Mleziva said.

 The Burger King restaurant, which had operated on the northernmost side of the retail center since it was built two decades ago, closed on June 24.
 Kwik Trip acquired Burger King’s vacated space for the expansion project.

 The Burger King franchise was operated by Valley King of Wisconsin LLC, an independent franchise of Burger King Corporation run by Tom Prevost and a group of investors.
 Valley King of Wisconsin owns franchises mainly in the Appleton and Green Bay areas.

 When the New London Press Star reported on Burger King’s closure in June, Valley King of Wisconsin declined to comment.
 An employee told the Press Star the franchise is “really not interested in answering any of the questions that you have.”

 The retail complex was constructed in 1998.
-Whereas now the building will only be home to Kwik Trip, at one time the structure was occupied by four businesses: Burger King, BP gas station, Dominos Pizza and Check Advance.
+Whereas now the building will only be home to Kwik Trip, at one time the structure was occupied by four businesses: Burger King, Shell gas station, Dominos Pizza and Check Advance.

 Kwik Trip donated its old building to the city of New London.
 The city demolished and rebuilt much of that building because it was too low to meet flood elevation requirements.
 Following the rebuild, New London Area Chamber of Commerce opened there in 2012.